YU000jp/logseq-plugin-multi-random-note/readme.md

   > This plugin is based on [Random Note plugin](https://github.com/tankcool/logseq-random-note) produced by [@TankCool](https://github.com/tankcool/).

 > [!WARNING]
-This plugin does not work with Logseq db version.
+This plugin does not work with the DB graph.

 <div align="right">